 Title IX prohibits discrimination based on sex in education programs and activities receiving Federal financial assistance.
 Brown University has designated the following officials to serve as the University’s Title IX Coordinators and is responsible for monitoring University practices and procedures relating to Brown University’s compliance with Title IX.
 Liza Cariaga-Lo, Vice President for Academic Development, Diversity and Inclusion, is the University’s overall Title IX coordinator.
 Wendy McRae-Owoeye is the Deputy Title IXIA Coordinator for staff.

 Yolanda Castillo-Appollonio, Associate Dean and Director of Student Conduct, is a Title IX coordinator for matters involving instances of sex discrimination, sexual harassment, and sexual misconduct by students.
-Vice President for Campus Life & Student Services Margaret Klawunn is a Title IX coordinator responsible for overseeing the Department of Athletics compliance with Title IX.
+Interim Vice President for Campus Life & Student Services Mary Grace Almandrez is a Title IX coordinator responsible for overseeing the Department of Athletics compliance with Title IX.

 Contact information for each of these individuals is listed below: